-We all love birds or at least most of us do but if we’re being honest, absolutely no one wants to deal with bird droppings on their mailbox.
-If we were to do a poll on how many mailboxes have been littered with bird droppings, almost no mailbox will be spared from bird poop.
+We all love birds, or at least most of us do, but if we’re honest, no one wants to deal with bird droppings in their mailbox.
+If we were to do a poll on how many mailboxes have been littered with bird droppings, almost no mailbox would be spared from bird poop.

-Birds undergo bowel movements very regularly mainly because they need to keep their weight light for flight.
-Basically, we can’t stop them from pooping all the time but what we can do is prevent them from pooping on mailboxes.
+Birds regularly undergo bowel movements, mainly because they need to keep their weight light for flight.
+We can’t stop them from pooping all the time, but we can prevent them from pooping on mailboxes.

 However, Don’t worry!
 Preventing them from pooping on the Mailbox isn’t hard work.
 Here are a few ways to keep birds off from Mailbox.
 The good thing is you can easily deter birds just by following a few tips below.

 6 Ways to Keep Birds from Pooping on Your Mailbox

 Do you like to watch birds?
 If yes, then the most simple solution is to introduce bird feeders in your backyard or a suitable place in the front garden.
 You’ll notice that birds will spend more time in the feeder, and your Mailbox will be safe from birds pooping.
 For the most part, if a bird feeder is around, the birds would have no business pooping on your mailbox.
 You could get a small bird feeder, put a little bird feed, and place it at a distance from your mailbox.

 However, you must first notice which type of bird is often present near your Mailbox.
 For example, If you find that peanut lover birds mostly come in your area, place a good quality peanuts feeder.
 Opt for feeders that have built-in shades, this will make the birds more comfortable as they are protected from the sun and even the rain.
 This option is the most appealing if you still want birds around, but you just need them to stay away from your mailbox.
 No bird would opt for a mailbox when there is a feeder loaded with treats nearby.

 Set of 3 Plastic Owl to Scare Birds Away